 Image credit: Space

-On July 17, 1975, a US Apollo spacecraft and a Russian Soyuz spacecraft docked in a display of international space faring goodwill.
+July 17, 1975 marked down a special day in world history, when a US Apollo spacecraft and a Russian Soyuz spacecraft docked in a display of international space faring goodwill.
 The mission ceremoniously marked the end of the Space Race that had begun in 1957.
-The Mission was considered a great success, both sides traded pleasantries and were given tours of the other’s craft.
-It all went perfectly according to plan until Apollo returned home.
+The Mission was considered a great success, as both sides exchanged pleasantries and were offered tours of each other’s craft.
+It all went according to plan until Apollo began its journey towards home.

 Upon reentry and splashdown of the Apollo craft, the crew was accidentally exposed to toxic nitrogen tetroxide fumes, caused by a malfunction in the reaction control system (RCS) oxidizer.
 Fighting to maintain consciousness in the toxic mist, one of the astronaut Tom Stafford got oxygen masks for his crew, one of whom had already passed out.
 All of them were rescued and were admitted in hospital.